-- Add the following filters for all your transactional 'indicators' (feel free to use the table above for reference):
+3. Add the following filters using AND/OR functions for all your transactional 'indicators' (feel free to use the table above for reference):

-- Feel free to tag these terms with a meaningful tag like 'Transaction'.
+5. Tag these terms with a meaningful title like 'Transaction'.
 To make things even quicker and easier, you can color mark the type of keyword's intent by choosing Set color marker in the context menu.

 The process is universal for literally any niche, but the criteria you may want to segment your keywords by are numerous.
 Other common keyword phrase clusters may include: